Cartar/Blog/content/books/AtomicHabits.md

 draft: true
 ---

-Very engaging book, regardless of your understanding on the topic.
+Very engaging book.
 In addition to learning about the power of habits, you'll also learn to recognize what parts of your life are good/bad habits and how to build/break them.

-It's a very good framework for everyone to be aware of, regardless of you goals.
+It's a solid framework for everyone to understand, regardless of you goals.
 Best of all, this book keeps you engaged from chapter 1 with well told anecdotes and analogies.

 ## My takeaways: